 Scripts and iFrames are common methods of distribution across the world, with exploits and scams playing significant roles as well (especially in Asia, where scams are ranked first).

-Another factor that’s become more significant in recent years is malvertising from browser add-ons, which are often bundled with other software.
-We’ve talked about the dangers of malicious browser add-ons before, and it looks like being careful about which extensions you use is becoming increasingly important.
+Another factor that’s become more significant in recent years is malvertising from browser add-ons , which are often bundled with other software.
+It looks like being careful about which extensions you use is becoming increasingly important.
 Stop downloading free software from crappy sites, and you’ll be in much better shape.

 How to Stay Safe

 All of this information points to one inescapable conclusion: hackers, cybercriminals, and malware distributors are smart about what they’re doing.
 They’re targeting the sites we visit often, they’re finding ways to better conceal malware, and they’re updating the strategies that work so they continue being effective.
+Malware is even being shaped by artificial intelligence .
 So you need to be one step ahead.